 Sex Offender Laws About Moving to Another State

 First of all, while it is completely legal to move to another state while on the sex offender registry, it may not be if you are on probation.
 While on probation a person needs an interstate compact agreement where the state being moved to agrees to accept the probationer.
-If you have any questions about whether or not you have completed all the terms of your probation, always talk to your San Diego sex offender attorney before making the move.
+In fact, just traveling out of the county while on probation can result in a probation violation in many cases.

 In California, moving to a new city or state requires you to notify your previous registration agency in writing within five days of the move and you must re-register in person to your new registration agency.
-Registering in person in the new state will also provide you the opportunity to learn every thing you need to know about the sex offender registry laws in your new area.
+Registering in person in the new state will also provide you the opportunity to learn all the information you need to know about the sex offender registry laws in your new area.

 Creative Commons Image by Matthew W. Jackson